smonff/Archive-Checker/README.md

 # READ ME
 ## INTRO
 Check a tar.gz archive for conformity without extract it

-I was too much bored of typing a lot of 'tar -xzvf $file -0 > /dev/null' to check some important stuff very often when I compress data into archives.
-As I'm effraid that anything goes wrong with my data, I most of the time check it before I delete original files.
+As I'm effraid that anything goes wrong with my data, I most of the time check it before I delete original files.I was too much bored of typing a lot of `tar -xzvf $file -0 > /dev/null` to check some important stuff very often when I compress data into archives.

 That's why I start this small script.